A Neuro-Symbolic Framework for Answering Graph Pattern Queries in Knowledge Graphs: Experiments

 \subsection{Experimental setup}

-We perform our evaluation on the commonly used \emph{knowledge graphs} FB15k-237 \citep{toutanova2015observed}, FB15k \citep{bordes2013translating} and NELL995 \citep{Nell995} with their official training/validation/testing split.
-With regards to methods, as \emph{baseline} we use GNN-QE, trained following the specifications of \citet{zhu2022neural}.
-That is, it is trained using the queries generated by BetaE \citep{ren2020beta}, consisting of 10 tree-like query types, including queries featuring union and negation (1p/2p/3p/2i/3i/2in/3in/inp/pni/pin).
-For our method\footnote{Code is available at \url{https://anonymous.4open.science/r/exists-gnn-qe-8A7C/}} $\exists$GNN-QE we additionally provide a new set of training, validation and test queries without anchors and unravelings of cyclic queries alongside with their corresponding answers for FB15k-237, FB15k and NELL995.
-These queries adhere to the same query types as before, except they are not anchored.
-In order to ensure a fair comparison, we trained $\exists$GNN-QE keeping the training parameters identical to those used for GNN-QE, but including queries without anchors.
-Details and statistics of both the new query set and the training can be found in the Appendix \ref{app:exps}.
-Metrics of GNN-QE are taken from its original paper by \cite{zhu2022neural}.
-Specifically, we report the \emph{mean reciprocal rank} (\textbf{mrr}) of the predicted answer set (compared with the ground truth), and the \emph{Spearman correlation rank} (\textbf{spearmanr}) between the total number of answers predicted and the number of answers in the ground truth.
-We report the remaining metrics used in \cite{zhu2022neural} in Appendix \ref{app:exps}.
-Results are measured only against GNN-QE, see their original paper for comparison against other methods.
+We perform our evaluation on the commonly used knowledge graphs FB15k-237 \citep{toutanova2015observed}, FB15k \citep{bordes2013translating} and NELL995 \citep{Nell995} with their official dataset splits.
+That is, it is trained using the queries generated by BetaE \citep{ren2020beta}, consisting of 10 anchored tree-like query types, including queries featuring union and negation ($1$p/$2$p/$3$p/$2$i/$3$i/$2$in/$3$in/inp/pni/pin), see Figure~\ref{fig:Renbetaqueries} in the Appendix for a graphic depiction of queries.
+For our \qta method, we additionally provide a new set of training, validation and test queries without anchors with their corresponding answers and test unravelings of cyclic queries for FB15k-237, FB15k and NELL995.
+We indicate unanchored query types by preceding it by an $\exists$ (for existentially quantified).
+For example, $\exists 2$p corresponds to queries $q(x)$ with edges of the form $R(z,y),S(y,x)$ with $x,y,z$ all variables.
+Furthermore, alongside the unanchored \emph{triangle} query ($\exists3$c) and \emph{four cycle} ($\exists4$c) we also consider the \emph{lollipop query} ($\exists1$p$2$c) consisting of edges $R(z,y),S(y,x),T(y,x)$ and target variable $x$.
+See Figure~\ref{fig:cyclic_queries} in the Appendix for a depiction of cyclic queries.
+Following the practice used for anchored queries, we use ($\exists1$p/$\exists2$p/$\exists3$p/$\exists2$i/$\exists3$i/$\exists2$in/$\exists3$in/$\exists$inp/$\exists$pni/$\exists$pin) for training, and left $\exists$ip, $\exists$pi, $\exists2$u, $\exists$up and cyclic queries for testing only.

+We evaluate how well the predicted answers correspond to true answers.
+Following previous work \citep{zhu2022neural}, we use mean reciprocal rank (mrr) and hits@k for this purpose.
+Moreover, to understand the intricacies of our model, we also incorporate classification metrics such as precision and recall using different classification thresholds.